WHO IS BEHIND THE DUCK PROJECT

 I've studied it.

 At length and in-depth, I have degrees in Managing Equality, Promoting Diversity and Construction Management.
-I am in the write-up stage of a PhD looking at how fairness impacts organisations.
+I have submitted a PhD looking at how fairness impacts organisations.
 Additionally, I have undertaken structured courses on delivering learning, management and leadership, and career progression.
 Most importantly, I know what proper research looks like, my PhD taught me that, and I read a lot of it.
 Then I apply it to tools and system that can help you.

 Over the past twelve years, I've worked with hundreds of companies, through my company Constructing Equality Limited on their ambitions around fairness and equality.
 I've been on tens of industry boards and supported many individuals.
 This work has seen some significant impacts; Including influencing the construction industry to adopt the fairness approach to equality.
 I've also enjoyed seeing companies improve employee engagement by 5% and the career advancement of individuals.

 A lot, in many places including the House of Lords and The WOW festival at South Bank.

 For magazines, blogs and government papers.

 Most importantly, I care very deeply about it.

 So much so that I have given up my time, my money and my first beloved career to improving peoples experience in the workplace.
 Im not saying I always get it right, I am saying I will always try to.